nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * Use case resumes at step 2.

 * 3b.
-The parameter given is in an invalid format
+A parameter given is in an invalid format

     * 1b1.
 ContaX shows an error message indicating that the given parameter is of invalid format.